 Since he participated in his first international competition at 16, where he won both the 1st and special prizes in the Llanes International String Competition, Benjamin has won numerous awards in international competitions such as Forbesfest International Competition and the Beethoven Hradec Competition.
 He is a grant holder of the Fondation Safran pour la musique, the fondation vocation, and the l’Or du Rhin foundation.

-Benjamin is also an active arranger, having completed and recorded his first work when he was 18: his transcription of Schubert’s song cycle Winterreise for viola, harp, and the narrator was released by E-label Les Belles Ecouteuses in 2009.
+As an arranger, Benjamin Beck has completed and recorded his first work when he was 18: his transcription of Schubert’s song cycle Winterreise for viola, harp, and the narrator was released by E-label Les Belles Ecouteuses in 2009.
 In 2019, he received funding from the French Ministry of Culture to arrange Janacek’s The Cunning Little Vixen into an innovative form for viola, piano, and an actor.
-Benjamin’s most recent project is his arrangement of Wagner’s opera Lohengrin for string sextet, which premiered in the Richard Wagner Museum Bayreuth on 28 August 2020 and will be published by Hofmeister Musikverlag in 2023.
+Benjamin’s most recent project is his arrangement of Wagner’s opera Lohengrin for string sextet, which premiered in the Richard Wagner Museum Bayreuth on 28 August 2020 and was published by the German publisher Hofmeister Musikverlag in 2023.

 International presses describe his performance as follows:

 “Benjamin Beck, with his impetuous and magical playing … beautiful phrasing and elegant interpretation … provoked tears of his Basque audience and a standing ovation”— Sud-Ouest, France